pulumi/docs/content/docs/reference/pkg/azure-nextgen/aadiam/privatelinkforazuread.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const privateLinkForAzureAd = new azure_nextgen.aadiam.v20200301preview.PrivateLinkForAzureAd("privateLinkForAzureAd", {
+const privateLinkForAzureAd = new azure_nextgen.aadiam.PrivateLinkForAzureAd("privateLinkForAzureAd", {
     allTenants: false,
     name: "myOrgPrivateLinkPolicy",
     ownerTenantId: "950f8bca-bf4d-4a41-ad10-034e792a243d",